crollins18/dev/ctf/2024/cyberspace/baby-pybash/README.md

 print(output)
 ```

-See the `strace` output for when the exploit is run to provide further clarificiation.
+See the `strace` output for when the exploit is run to provide further clarification.

 ```
 463843 execve("/usr/bin/python3", ["python3", "-u", "chall.py"], 0x7fff85204440 /* 53 vars */) = 0 <====== RUNNNG Python parent process